-If speed was a critical element of your business, you would probably go to extra lengths to carefully select a word that doesn’t conjure up the negative connotation of a big, dumb, slow-moving (yet tasty) animal.
+If speed was a critical element for your business, you would probably go to extra lengths to carefully select a word that doesn’t conjure up the negative connotation of a big, slow-moving animal.

-FatCow, unfortunately for all of us certainly lives up to their name.
-(I guess we shouldn’t be too surprised.)
+FatCow, unfortunately for all of us certainly lives up to their name ( guess we shouldn’t be too surprised).

-Over the last twelve months, FatCow had average page loading times of 1,215ms.
-That’s among the slowest page loading times we’ve seen across almost thirty web host reviews.
-The news keeps getting worse though, as they’ve posted consistently below average page loading times since we initially signed up with them about a year ago.
+Over the last 24 months, FatCow had an average page loading times of 1,166m.
+That’s among the slowest page loading times we’ve seen across thirty-one web host reviews.
+The news keeps getting worse though, as they’ve posted consistently below-average page loading times since we initially signed up with them about three years ago.

 Considering that site speed has a large bearing on both search rankings and conversions, slow page loading times are a big drawback for any commercial website.